Hopson97/HopsonBot/README.md

 ![Help command](https://i.imgur.com/ut8CrO8.png)

-To access the commands of the catergories, the user must put the category name followed by the command.
+To access the commands of the categories, the user must put the category name followed by the command.

 For example, to access the `role` commands, the user must do `>role <command here>`